i18next/next-i18next/README.md

 The store then only holds languages that have been requested so far, so pass `[lng, fallbackLng]` to `getResources` rather than relying on everything being present.

+On the client the language then changes in two steps: `useChangeLanguage` writes the cookie and calls `router.refresh()`, and `I18nProvider` switches as soon as that re-render delivers the new language's resources.
+Client Components keep working without any extra setup — pass `supportedLngs` to `I18nProvider` only if you want to restrict which languages it accepts (unset, it accepts any language the server sends).

 ---

 ## Mixed Router Setup (App Router + Pages Router)